Doc Holliday: Move to Arizona Territory

-It appeared Holliday and Horony were settling into life in Las Vegas when Wyatt Earp arrived on October 18, 1879.
+It appeared Holliday and Horony were settling into life in Las Vegas, New Mexico, when Wyatt Earp arrived on October 18, 1879.
 He told Holliday he was headed for the silver boom going on in Tombstone, Arizona Territory.
 Holliday and Horony joined Wyatt and his wife Mattie, as well as Jim Earp and his wife and stepdaughter, and they left the next day for Prescott, Arizona Territory.
 They arrived within a few weeks and went straight to the home of Constable Virgil Earp and his wife Allie.
 Holliday and Horony checked into a hotel and when Wyatt, Virgil, and James Earp with their wives left for Tombstone, Holliday remained in Prescott, where he thought the gambling opportunities were better.
+Sometime in spring of 1880, Holliday and Kate Horony separated, with Horony leaving for Globe.
+Holliday left Prescott in the spring of 1880 to return to Las Vegas and resolve old legal and business matters.
+He was back by June of that year.
+Upon his return, Holliday lived in a boarding house, located at 100 N. Montezuma St., which was owned by temperance leader Richard Elliott.
+Arizona Secretary of State, and acting governor, John Gosper, also lived there.
+Although there is no indication Holliday practiced, in the June 1880 census he listed his profession as 'dentist'.
+One of two known photographs of Holliday was taken in Prescott, by photographer D.F.
+Mitchell (the other photo is Holliday's dental school graduation photo).

 Holliday finally joined the Earps in Tombstone in September 1880.
 Some accounts report that the Earps sent for Holliday for assistance with dealing with the outlaw Cowboys.
 Holliday quickly became embroiled in the local politics and violence that led up to the Gunfight at the O.K.
 Corral in October 1881.